Yonsei-MILab/B1_Phase_Denoising/README.md

 The paper entitled : "Improving Phase-based Conductivity Reconstruction by Means of Deep Learning based Denoising of B1+ Phase Data" was submitted to Magnetic Resonance in Medicine.

-When using our code for research publications, please cite our paper.

 ## Usage